Improve Your Appearance & Vision!

 - Your sutures will be removed in approximately 7-10 days following surgery.

-- Please refrain from using any make-up or contact lenses until directed by Dr. Boyle.
+- Please refrain from using any make-up or contact lenses until directed.

 - Please refrain from swimming, jogging, or any activity that would increase your blood pressure for 2-3 days following surgery.
 Walking and LIGHT exercise is acceptable.